DT-Patient/buildautomationsetup/README.md

 - [Licence](#licence)

 # How to get started
-Complete thi section.
+Complete this section.

 ## Dependencies
-Complete thi section.
+Complete this section.

 ## Come and install
-Complete thi section.
+Complete this section.

 ## Documentation
-Complete thi section.
+Complete this section.

 ### Link to external documentation
-Complete thi section.
+Complete this section.

 # How to contribute
-Complete thi section.
+Complete this section.
 ## Directory structure / branch
-Complete thi section.
+Complete this section.

 ## Community
-Complete thi section.
+Complete this section.

 ### Code of Conduct
-Complete thi section.
+Complete this section.

 ### Responsible disclosure
-Complete thi section.
+Complete this section.

 ### Bug reports and requests for help
-Complete thi section.
+Complete this section.

 # Maintenance
-Complete thi section.
+Complete this section.

 # License
-Complete thi section.
+Complete this section.

 ## General license
-Complete thi section.
+Complete this section.

 ## Authors and Copyright
-Complete thi section.
+Complete this section.

 ## Software licenses of third party components
-Complete thi section.
+Complete this section.